alain-guinto/Kubernetes/shortcutkeys.md

 # Kubernets Command Aliases
-Customize your terminal during the exam
-Run this command below to edit your shell config:
+Customize your terminal during the exam, run below command to edit your shell config:
 ```bash
 vi ~/.bashrc # or
 vi ~/.bash_profile # or